kkredit/incident-response-procedure/README.md

 #### 2.1.1.3 Maintain an Issue Tracking System

 Track and monitor all issues in a centralized system.
-Inputs originate from employees, I.T., and security team staff.
+Inputs originate from employees, IT, and security team staff.
 The security team must reply to, update, and close all security related issues.

 #### 2.1.1.4 Store Known Good Images